Sheepadoodle History/Origin

-Sheepadoodles are often described as lovable and energetic.
+Sheepadoodles are one of the dog breeds often described as lovable and energetic.
 They enjoy both cozying up on the couch and going for brisk outdoor walks.
 Some may inherit the herding instinct from their Old English Sheepdog parent, thriving with active playtime to burn off energy.
 Athletic and eager to please, Sheepadoodles love swimming, playing fetch, and learning new tricks.

 With their strong loyalty, they make excellent family pets and, despite being people-friendly, can also be great guard dogs.
 Thanks to the intelligence of both parent breeds, Sheepadoodles are easy to train, especially with positive reinforcement.
 Their emotional sensitivity makes them ideal therapy or emotional support dogs, and they bond deeply with both children and adults.